 A graduate of the University of Agriculture, Brno, Faculty of Business and Economics.
 He also holds an MBA from the Prague International Business School.
-Since 2006, he has been a member of the Board of Directors of ČEZ and is ČEZ's Executive Director for Distribution.
-In addition, he has Supervisory Board memberships of ČEZ Distribuce, a.s., ČEZData, s.r.o., Severomoravská energetika, a.s., Elektrovod Holding, a.s., ČEZ Bulgaria EAD and Elektrorazpredelenie Stolichno AD.
+Since 2006, he has been a member of the Board of Directors of ČEZ and since 2008 Second Vice Chairman of Board of Directors.
+He is ČEZ's Executive Director for Distribution.
+He was the Chairman of the Supervisory Board of ČEZ Distribuce, a.s. from 2005 to 2008, Vice Chairman of Supervisory Board in ČEZData, s.r.o. from 2004 to 2007.
+Since 2008 he has been the Chief International Affairs Officer.